by Carolyn Thomas ♥ @HeartSisters

 - chose mastectomy over lumpectomy for early stage breast cancer

+Patients are not alone when it comes to making difficult decisions like these, however.
 Did you know that there are even tools to help patients make hard decisions like these?

 For example, the Ottawa Personal Decision Guide from the Ottawa Hospital Research Institute, an affiliate of the University of Ottawa, is a patient decision aid that can help you make better decisions by providing information about options and outcomes, and also by clarifying your personal values.